History of video game consoles: Handhelds of the seventh generation

 Nintendo introduced the new Nintendo DS system in 2004, a game cartridge-based unit that support two screens including one being touch-sensitive.
 The DS also included built-in wireless connectivity to the Internet to purchase new DS games or Virtual Console titles, as well as the ability to connect to each other or to a Wii system in an ad hoc manner for certain multiplayer titles.
 Sony entered the handheld market in 2004 with the PlayStation Portable (PSP), with a reduced design based on the PlayStation 3.
 Like the DS, the PSP also supported wireless connectivity to the Internet to download new games, and ad hoc connectivity to other PSP or to a PlayStation 3.
 The PSP used a new format called Universal Media Disc (UMD) for game and other media.

 Nokia revived its N-Gage platform in the form of a service for selected S60 devices.
-This new service launched on April 3, 2008.
+The N-Gage service launched on April 3, 2008.
 Other less-popular handheld systems released during this generation include the Gizmondo (launched on March 19, 2005, and discontinued in February 2006) and the GP2X (launched on November 10, 2005, and discontinued in August 2008).
 The GP2X Wiz, Pandora, and Gizmondo 2 were scheduled for release in 2009.

-Another aspect of the seventh generation was the beginning of direct competition between dedicated handheld video game devices, and increasingly powerful PDA/cell phone devices such as the iPhone and iPod Touch, and the latter being aggressively marketed for gaming purposes.
+Another aspect of the seventh generation was the beginning of direct competition between dedicated handheld video game devices and increasingly powerful PDA/cell phone devices such as the iPhone and iPod Touch, the latter being aggressively marketed for gaming purposes.
 Simple games such as Tetris and Solitaire had existed for PDA devices since their introduction, but by 2009 PDAs and phones had grown sufficiently powerful to where complex graphical games could be implemented, with the advantage of distribution over wireless broadband.
-Apple had launched its App Store in 2008 that allowed developers to publish and sell games for iPhones and similar devices, beginning the rise of mobile gaming.
+Apple had launched its App Store in 2008, which allowed developers to publish and sell games for iPhones and similar devices, beginning the rise of mobile gaming.